Salmon has never been this good.

 - Get the oven ready: Preheat the oven to 475 degrees.
 Line a baking sheet with foil.
 Place one of the oven racks is close-ish to the top, about 6 inches or so.

 - Salmon: Mix the spices and the olive oil to make a paste.
 Place the salmon skin side down on the baking sheet.
 Rub the paste liberally over the top part of the salmon.
 Bake for 6-12 minutes (depends on salmon thickness and desired doneness – I usually opt for 8-10 minutes).
-See notes for potential broiling issues and alternative methods.
+See notes and FAQs for potential broiling issues and alternative methods.

 - Coconut Curry Sauce: Heat the olive oil over medium heat.
 Add garlic, ginger, and lemongrass; sauté for 5 minutes.
 Add brown sugar and curry paste; sauté for 3 minutes.
 Add coconut milk.
 Season with fish sauce and lime juice to taste.
 Add spinach; stir into the sauce until wilted.